The Ultimate 7 Day Puerto Rico Itinerary

 Dinner in Old San Juan, Puerto Rico

 - Verde Mesa – A healthy gourmet restaurant with bites meant to savour.

 - The Parrot Club – A new Latin Bar and Bistro established in 1996.

 - Deaverdura – Authentic Puerto Rican food experience.

 - Marmalade Restaurant and wine bar – Farm to table tasting menus or a la carte dishes.
 Plenty of vegetarian options.

 - El Jibarito – This homestyle cooking restaurant makes it on many “must go” lists.
 We ate here and I have to say I wasn’t impressed.
 However, since it was quite affordable it was hard to complain.
 Consider stopping in for a drink.

 Take it easy tonight to be ready for the Rainforest in the morning .
-Make sure you find somewhere to buy food and drinks for the day.
+Make sure you find somewhere to buy food and drinks to pack with you for the El Yunque National Forest day.

 On the way home stop at Kioskis de Luquillo